300+ Spanish Slang Words from Around the World

 Literal meaning: Go to one’s ball

-If someone decides to ir a su bola it means that they’re going to do their own thing.
+If someone decides to ir a su bola, it means that they’re going to do their own thing.

-There’s a slight negative connotation associated with this phrase, as if the person is going against logic or not being considerate of others in their decision to do their own thing.
+There’s a slight negative connotation associated with this phrase, as if the person is going against logic or not being considerate when they’re trying to ir a su bola.

 Ella no viene a nuestras fiestas, ella va a su bola.
 (She doesn’t come to our parties, she does her own thing.)

-Spanish Slang from Latin America
+Common Slang in Spanish Latin America

 Wey — Dude